CaioCamatta/sol-script/README.md

 ### Syntactical Grammar

-The syntactical grammar implemented by the Parser _should_ be parsable a look-ahead, left-to-right grammar with 1 token of look-ahead (aka LALR(1)).
-A program (`source`) is a series of `statement`s.
-Statements have side effects (or they aren't useful). `expression`s and `literal`s are the other two main "types".
-Expressions are evaluated to a value.
+The syntactical grammar _should_ and LALR(1) grammar, i.e. it can be parsed by a left-to-right parser with 1 token of look-ahead.
+In SolScript, a program Source is a series of Statements.
+Statements use Expressions and Literals.
+Expressions are evaluated to a Value at run time.

-This grammar is primarily inspired by the [ANSI C grammar](https://slebok.github.io/zoo/c/c90/sdf/extracted/index.html#Statement) and Scala.
+This grammar is primarily inspired by the [ANSI C grammar](https://slebok.github.io/zoo/c/c90/sdf/extracted/index.html#Statement), [Lox](https://craftinginterpreters.com/) and Scala.

 ```
 source: